-Trump announces he will issue permit for Alaska rail line
+Trump approves permit for Alaska cross-border railroad line

-ANCHORAGE, Alaska (AP) — President Donald Trump has said he will issue a permit for a rail line connecting Alaska and Canada, he said.
+ANCHORAGE, Alaska (AP) — President Donald Trump on Tuesday approved a permit for a proposed rail line connecting Alaska and Canada.

-Trump sent a tweet last Friday citing the influence of two members of Alaska’s congressional delegation on his decision, The Anchorage Daily News reported.
+Alaska Republican Gov. Mike Dunleavy thanked Trump Tuesday and called the permit “a game changer for Alaskans.”

-“I will be issuing a Presidential Permit for the A2A Cross-Border Rail between Alaska & Canada.
-Congratulations to the people of Alaska & Canada,” Trump said in the tweet.
+“The rail link between our state, Canada and the rest of the country has been a dream for many generations,” Dunleavy said in a statement.
+“This is a big win for Alaska and our entire country.”

-Trump credited what he called a “strong recommendation” by U.S. Sen. Dan Sullivan and U.S. Rep. Don Young, both Republicans, supporting the rail permit.
+Trump’s tweet Friday credited what he called a “strong recommendation” by U.S. Sen. Dan Sullivan and U.S. Rep. Don Young, both Republicans, supporting the rail permit.

 The 1,600-mile (2,575-kilometer) railroad line would connect Alaska to Canada and the continental U.S., said Mead Treadwell, Alaska vice chair of Alaska to Alberta Railway, the company proposing the project.